fiourgegfwerui/starborne-assistant2023/README.md

 This app only communicates with the official starborne servers, and user data is not sent anywhere else.

 # Building from source
-You can build the app with `expo build:android -type apk`, you just need an Expo account.
+You can build the app with ` eas build -p android --profile preview`, you just need an Expo account.

-# Discord
-The best way to contact me with questions is through the discord server for the app: https://discord (dot) gg/tNDr7Db

 # FAQ
 - Q: Is my data safe?